 Before we start now might be a good opportunity for you to refresh in your mind exactly what an organisation is.
 Organisations are the places at which your contacts work.
 They can be businesses or Education Organisations.
 You can read more about this here.

 Formatting Your Raw Data

 It's super-important that your organisation data is nice and tidy and formatted correctly before you attempt to import it.
 Poorly formatted raw data will remain poorly formatted after it has been imported and will cause you a world of pain going forward… so, it's really important that you follow the help guide below to the letter.

 There are 10 standard organisation fields in Campus that you can import your data into.
 You're also able to upload any number of organisation custom fields too (we'll cover that later).
 First up, here is a list of the 10 standard fields and some notes on each:

 Simply the organisation's name.

 ( Data example: "St Mary's School" / "Toys R Us").

-    Use ONLY 'School' or 'Business' in this column.
-If your organisation is an institution/school then use "School" and if it's a business, you got it, use "Business".
+Use ONLY 'Education Organisation' or 'Business' in this column.
+If your organisation is an institution/school then use "Education Organisation" and if it's a business, you got it, use "Business".
 If neither is set, Campus will assume the Organisation needs to be setup as a Business, so this one is super important.